Roby290597/nlp_exercise/README.md

-Nutzung der Plenar Protokolle vom Bundestag : https://www.bundestag.de/services/opendata
+Usage of Plenar Protocols of the German Bundestag : https://www.bundestag.de/services/opendata

-Methodik der NLP mittels HG Transformers
+Methods of NLP using HG Tranformer
-  - Sentiment Analyse
+  - Sentiment Analysis
-  - Textzusammenfassung
+  - Text Summarization